clubgamma/code-of-conduct/README.md

 **Core Team** who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the management team of the community.

 ## Scope
-We incite everyone to participate and devote themselves to build a community for all.
+We invite everyone to participate and devote themselves to build a community for all.
 Even though we will fail at times, we look forward to treat everyone as fairly and indistinguishably as possible.
 Whenever a member has made a mistake, we expect them to take guilt for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and to do our best to just the unjust.